birderboone/CV/Matt_Boone_CV.md

 **B.S in Biology - Ecology, Evolution, and Behavior** *May 2009* (GPA - 3.48)
 **University of Texas**, Austin, TX

-## Academic Work

-**Graduate Researcher** *November 2013 - May 2016*
-**Univeristy of Delaware**, DE
->  • Assessing the effects of Hurricane Sandy on fall migration in the North East United States using Weather Surveillance Radar.
-•	Created stopover maps of passerines in the Northeast United States using Level II weather radar to assess the change in stopover distribution of migrants after Hurricane Sandy.
-Modeled changes in bird density before and after the storm to changes in wind fields, storm surge, and NDVI at 6 radar stations across the Atlantic coast.
-•	Ground truthed radar returns by sky sampling for birds taking off at six sites across New Jersey and Delaware.
-Created methodology for determining when birds take off at night and when they can be sampled on the radar in R.
-•	Wrote laboratory protocols and methods for processing Level II WSR-88D data in R and calculating exodus timing of migrants via radar that is still being used at the University of Delaware and Patuxent Wildlife Research Center.
-Created a Package in R summarizing these methods with over 20 different functions.

 ## Data Experience